BetterAndroid/BetterAndroid/docs-source/src/en/library/permission-extension.md

 This is a dependency for app permission management, authorization and other related extensions.

-This function is still in the development stage and will be gradually improved in the later stages.
+This functionality is still in the development stage and will be gradually improved in later stages.

-There is actually a very mature framework for this function, you can [click here](https://github.com/getActivity/XXPermissions) to view it.
+There is actually a very mature framework for this functionality.
+You can [click here](https://github.com/getActivity/XXPermissions) to view it.